 For me, I need at least 7 hours of sleep every day.
 Since I get up at 5:00 a.m. (no, I am not a natural get up early girl), I need to go to bed by 10:00 pm every night to get the rest I need and not feel totally exhausted the next day.
 How much sleep do you need?
 What is the right amount of sleep to give you all day energy?

 You might also like: Easy Meal Planning for Busy Moms

 They Anticipate the Unexpected

 Do you know the mom who seems like nothing ever takes her by surprise?
 She always knows what is going to happen next?
 No, she doesn’t know the future and she doesn’t read minds, but she anticipates the future so nothing takes her by surprise.
 If the unexpected happens, she has a plan.

-You can be a mom that does it all too!
+You can be a mom that doesn’t have to be overwhelmed and gets things done.
 Follow these 5 steps: start by setting your priorities every day and do the most important things first.
 Use a planner to schedule your time and be protective of every valuable minute.
 Recognize it’s okay to say “no” when you are not able to meet a commitment.
 Get the rest you need every night.
 Finally, be prepared and anticipate the unexpected.

 More Ideas on Balancing Work and Life as Mom from a few of my Friends: